eric612/MobileNet-YOLO/.github/ISSUE_TEMPLATE/training-issue.md

 ---
 name: Training issue
-about: Describe this issue template's purpose here.
+about: Any problem about training
 title: "[Training Issue]"
 labels: ''
 assignees: ''